cloudstateio/samples-js-shoppingcart/README.md

 * [Your Lightbend Cloudstate Account](https://docs.lbcs.io/gettingstarted/account.html)
 * Install [csctl](https://docs.lbcs.io/getting-started/set-up-development-env.html)

-## Deploying to Lightbend CloudState
+## Deploying to Lightbend Cloudstate

-The following steps use `csctl` to deploy both the [shopping-cart frontend service](https://github.com/cloudstateio/samples-ui-shoppingcart) and the CloudState shopping-cart service defined in this repo.
+The following steps use `csctl` to deploy both the [shopping-cart frontend service](https://github.com/cloudstateio/samples-ui-shoppingcart) and the Cloudstate shopping-cart service defined in this repo.
 We'll be using the pre-built Docker images for the frontend and the shopping-cart, but feel free to build and use your own Docker images where appropriate.